martijnvanbrummelen/nwipe/README.md

 ### NVMe Secure Erase prerequisites (optional)

+> [!WARNING]
+> Nwipe was specifically tested against libnvme versions 1.16.1+.
+> Outdated libnvme versions may have bugs and produce unexpected behavior.

 When `libnvme` (version >=1.0) is present on the system, NVMe secure erase features will automatically be built and enabled.
-If the library is not present on the system, the build will warn about it missing and disable the NVMe secure erase features, unless `--with-libnvme` was specifically requested as a configure option (in which case the build fails).
+If the library is not present on the system, the build will warn about it missing and disable the NVMe secure erase features, unless `--with-libnvme` was specifically requested (in which case the build fails).

-The functionality was specifically developed around version 1.16.1, which can be obtained through your package manager or from below link for builing from source:
+The functionality was specifically developed around version 1.16.1, which can be obtained through your package manager or from below link for building from source:

   https://github.com/linux-nvme/libnvme

-The NVMe standard is actively evolving, and many distributions ship outdated versions of the library, so we recommend building the lightweight library from source instead:
+The NVMe standard is actively evolving, and many distributions ship outdated versions of the library, so we strongly recommend building the lightweight library from source instead:

 ```bash
 wget https://github.com/linux-nvme/libnvme/archive/refs/tags/v1.16.1.tar.gz